 Along with the many other factors involved in deciding whether or not to move to an in-house model for maintenance, it is important to have a good management core to ensure that everything runs smoothly.
 The management core ensures that the right personnel is staffed for the job, inventory is up to date, work is assigned properly for each technician and the program as a whole is performing satisfactorily in terms of cost and time savings.

 At the center of all of these factors is technology.
 With the right technology, management of all of these aspects can be greatly reduced.
-Internal field tech management software that can
+To ensure success of an in-house repair and maintenance program, Internal field tech management software needs to:

 - help manage service requests, technician assignments and dispatching